CCRSF-IFX/SF_biocontainer/docs/index.md

 ### CCRSF maintained images

-If the tool we want to use is not containerized before, we can build the container outself and deposite the image on Docker hub:
+If the tool we want to use is not containerized before, we can build the container ourselves and deposite the image on Docker hub:

 ![](containerization.png)